 CliniKids is different because our integrated team of clinicians and researchers work in collaboration to put research into practice and provide your family with the most up-to-date, and highly evidenced therapy.

-CliniKids is a different type of clinic because it will be ‘research into practice’.
-This means clinical care will be completely integrated with cutting-edge research, a first for autism in Australia.
+This means clinical care is completely integrated with cutting-edge research - a first for autism in Australia.
 This will accelerate discoveries and bring new evidence-based therapies to kids and families faster.
-It is our hope that it becomes an international hub of clinical research excellence.

-CliniKids is part of Telethon Kids Institute and will be the Institute’s first clinical services arm.
-The CliniKids and Telethon Kids Autism Research teams - both led by Professor Andrew Whitehouse - will work closely together to integrate research into clinical care for kids with autism and developmental delays.
+CliniKids is part of Telethon Kids Institute and is the Institute’s first clinical service.
+The CliniKids team of researchers and clinicians are led by Professor Andrew Whitehouse and work in collaboration to integrate research into clinical care for kids with autism and developmental delay.

 CliniKids is an approved National Disability Insurance Scheme (NDIS) provider and can provide services that may be eligible for Medicare and Private Health Insurance rebates.
 We understand that navigating funding options can be complex, which is why we work with each family to support them to understand the options available, and to assist them in developing a plan that best suits the needs of their child.

 No. Each research project is approved under the Department of Health Human Research Ethics Committee and typically has it’s own funding.
 Information about specific research projects is clearly explained and consent if obtained per project you are involved in.